miguellara/AppKitActor/README.md

 ## Why not KIF?
-[KIF](https://github.com/kif-framework/KIF) is an excellent framework for iOS, but it is not so easy to decouple from from UIKit.
+[KIF](https://github.com/kif-framework/KIF) is an excellent framework for iOS, but it is not so easy to decouple it from UIKit.

 - The NSAccessibility API is very different from UIAccessibility.
 You get to appreciate the simplicity of `UIView` when you have to face.
 - **AppKitActor** needs to deal with far more widows at the same time in the screen.